ProjectLibertyLabs/gateway/docs/src/Support/Community.md

 ## IPFS

 IPFS (the InterPlanetary File System) is a peer-to-peer network and protocol designed to make the web faster, safer, and more open.
-Key is that it uses "content-based addressing."
-This allows content to move to different servers and when it is demand, act as a distributed CDN.
+It uses "content-based addressing" which allows content to move to different servers and act as a distributed CDN on demand.
-While most users rely on the providers they use to maintain the availability of the files, users can move services and providers can offer to help maintain the availability of a user's content easily.
+While most users rely on providers to maintain the availability of files, users may move services and providers may help them to maintain the availability of their content.

 - [Learn more about IPFS](https://ipfs.tech)
 - [Hosted IPFS Services (Pinning Services)](https://docs.ipfs.tech/concepts/persistence/#pinning-services)